beyondcode/expose/docs/api/settings.md

 ## Updating the settings

-To update the currently active settings, send a POST requests to the `/api/settings` endpoint.
+To update the currently active settings, send a POST request to the `/api/settings` endpoint.

 The endpoint expects you to send the following data: